Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Schr o dinger Functional Scheme and Chiral Symmetry

-This relation implies that the naive chiral symmetry does not hold in the SF scheme~\cite{Luscher:2006df}.
+This relation implies that a naive chiral symmetry does not hold in the SF scheme~\cite{Luscher:2006df}.

-On the lattice, the same SF boundary condition will be imposed on the lattice fermionic fields.
-The form of the Dirac propagator on the lattice depends on the choice of the lattice Dirac fermion action.
-One required condition for the lattice action is that the lattice Dirac propagator should satisfy Eq.~(\ref{eq:PropACR}) in the continuum limit.
-For the lattice chiral fermions the modification of the lattice action to satisfy the SF boundary condition is required \cite{Taniguchi:2006qw,Taniguchi:2004gf,Luscher:2006df,Takeda:2010ai}.
+On the lattice, the same SF boundary condition cannot be imposed directly on the MDWF field, as the MDWF is defined on a five-dimensional lattice.
+One required condition for lattice fermion actions in the SF scheme is that the lattice Dirac propagator should satisfy Eq.~(\ref{eq:PropACR}) in the continuum limit.
+Several modifications to the lattice chiral fermion actions to reproduce the SF boundary condition are discussed in Refs.~\citen{Taniguchi:2006qw,Taniguchi:2004gf,Luscher:2006df,Takeda:2010ai}.